Everything you need to know about teaching English in Austria in 2026

 TEFL Online Pro is a fully accredited, award-winning provider of international Online TEFL/TESOL certification courses.

-We have won the prestigious Teachers’ Choice Award four years in a row (2019 | 2020 | 2021 | 2022).
+We have won the prestigious Teachers’ Choice Award seven years in a row: 2019, 2020, 2021, 2022, 2023, 2024, and 2025.

 You can read verified TEFL Online Pro customer reviews on the leading independent TEFL reviews website, Trusted TEFL Reviews: